UnixLoverSaurabh/machineLearning/README.md

 # machineLearning
 My journey to learn ML.

-I am waiting for your suggestions
+Give some suggestion for NLP based projects.